 Christians And DACA

-The fate of the immigrants known as DREAMers is now up to Congress.
-They are the young people whose parents brought them to the United States illegally as children.
-President Trump moved this week to phase out the program that had protected them, but he gave Congress six months to come up with a new idea.
-NPR's Tom Gjelten says the DREAMers' cause is likely to get strong support from Christian leaders, including some from President Trump's own conservative base.
+The fate of the immigrants known as dreamers is now up to Congress.
+These are the young people whose parents brought them to the U.S. illegally as children.
+President Trump moved this week to phase out the program that had protected them, but he gave Congress six months to come up with a replacement.
+NPR's Tom Gjelten says the dreamers' cause on Capitol Hill is likely to get strong support from Christian leaders, including some from President Trump's own conservative base.

 ASHLEY FEASLEY: If you look at the requests from individual bishops and archbishops asking the president to keep the DACA program, I think you can see that this is a hugely personal, pastoral issue for them.

-DYLAN CORBETT: I've never seen the bishops so united on an issue, so vocal and outspoken in a long time on an issue.
+DYLAN CORBETT: I have never seen the bishops so united on an issue, so vocal and outspoken in a long time on an issue.

 GJELTEN: Dylan Corbett, a former staff member at the Conference of Catholic Bishops, is now directing a church-affiliated immigrant assistance group.
 He remembers the last time the Catholic Church lobbied collectively for immigration reform, and he predicts an even more energetic effort now on behalf of the DACA recipients.

 CORBETT: The bishops did a really tremendous job of trying to get people out to talk to their congressmen, and it's going to be whenever - if Congress takes up this issue to try and effect some work-around for these dreamers, that type of work is going to be really important.

 GJELTEN: The Hispanic Christian Leadership Conference, meanwhile, will be just as active.
 The conference president, in a statement, says, we do not intend on letting a single member of Congress have a good night's rest until they guarantee our young people can rest easy.